Argumentative Characterizations of (Extended) Disjunctive Logic Programs: Introduction

-Under usual complexity assumptions, disjunctive logic programs were shown to be strictly more expressive than normal logic programs~\cite{eiter1997disjunctive,gottlob1994complexity}.
-Moreover, in the last decades they have been efficiently implemented and widely applied, and so become a key technology in knowledge representation (see e.g.~\cite{su2015extensions}).
-Therefore, in this paper we set out to generalize the argumentative characterization of logic programming for disjunctive logic programs and their extended variations.
-For this, we incorporate the ideas in~\cite{AH21,AH23,HA20}, generalizing standard ABA frameworks to propositional formulas (as the defeasible or strict assumption at hand), expressed and evaluated in Tarskian logics.
-This allows to augment the underlying core logic of the ABA framework with inference rules for handling disjunctive assertions, and so associate the stable extensions of such frameworks with the stable models of the corresponding disjunctive logic program.
+This question is answered affirmatively by showing that, at least as far as two-valued stable models are involved, disjunctive logics programs (and even extended disjunctive logic programs, allowing also strong negation in the rules) {\em can be\/} faithfully represented in terms of assumption-based argumentation frameworks.
+For this, we incorporate the ideas in~\cite{AH21,AH25,HA20}, generalizing standard ABA frameworks to propositional formulas (as the defeasible or strict assumption at hand), expressed and evaluated in propositional (Tarskian) logics.
+This allows to augment the underlying core logic of the ABA framework (based only on Modus Ponens, MP) with the inference rules Resolution (Res) and Reasoning by Cases (RBC), for handling disjunctive assertions, and so associate the stable extensions of such frameworks with the (2-valued) stable models of the corresponding disjunctive logic programs.
+On the other hand, we show that even when 3-valued stable models do exist, they might not correspond to complete models in the translated argumentation theory.

-The rest of this work is organized as follows: In the next section we review some basic notions behind assumption-based argumentation and disjunctive logic programming.
+\paragraph{The structure of the paper} In the next section we review some basic notions behind assumption-based argumentation and disjunctive logic programming.
 In Section~\ref{sec:DLP2ABA}, which is the main part of the paper, we show how (the stable models of) the latter can be represented by (the stable extensions of) the former.
 The converse is discussed in Section~\ref{sec:ABA2DLP}.
-In Section~\ref{sec:other-semantics} we provide some negative results, showing that this correspondence does not carry on to models and extensions that are not necessary two-valued and stable (at least as far as our translation is concerned).
-On the other hand, as shown in Section~\ref{sec:EDLP}, our results are easily generalized to extended disjunctive logic programs, where a classical negation is also allowed, in a addition to the negation-as-failure connective.
-In Section~\ref{sec:conclusion} we discuss some related work and conclude.\footnote{This is an updated and extended version of the conference paper in~\cite{HA19}.}
+In Section~\ref{sec:other-semantics} we provide some negative results, showing that this correspondence does not carry on to models and extensions that are not necessarily two-valued and stable.
+On the other hand, as shown in Section~\ref{sec:EDLP}, our results are easily generalized to extended disjunctive logic programs, where a classical negation is also allowed, in addition to the negation-as-failure connective.
+In Section~\ref{sec:conclusion} (referring also to the appendix) we discuss some related work and conclude.